MicrosoftDocs/win32/desktop-src/RAMgmtPSProv/get-ps-daappserver.md

 title: Get method of the PS\_DAAppServer class
 description: This cmdlet displays the list of application server security groups that are part of the DA deployment and the properties of the connections made to them.
 audience: developer
-ms.assetid: '9e67b010-be50-441e-bbef-70acc31e509f'
+ms.assetid: 9e67b010-be50-441e-bbef-70acc31e509f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'remote-access'
+- remote-access
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
+keywords:
+- Get method
+- Get method, PS_DAAppServer class
-keywords: ["Get method", "Get method, PS_DAAppServer class", "PS_DAAppServer class, Get method"]
+- PS_DAAppServer class, Get method
 topic_type:
 - apiref
 api_name: